Version

 Compile and Link Errors

-Make error: File "<filename>.exp" not found: The name in the Target filename in Project Properties is not the same as the Target name in the Multi-Proj Global Extension - Version Tab.
-The target type in the Multi-Proj Global Extension does not match the target type in the Project Properties.
+Make error: File "<filename>.exp" not found: The target type in the Multi-Proj Global Extension does not match the target type in the Project Properties.
 If you are building a DLL make sure they are both set to DLL.
+If you are using Clarion 5.5 legacy, then you need to modify the buildexp.tpw to add an embed point as follows (right at the end of the file):

 Execute of <filename>.DLL failed, File not found: Make sure in the Project Properties, that you haven't put the Target Name in the Programs to Execute section by mistake.